coin-or/coin-or.github.io/pages/user/user_introduction.md

 build COIN-OR, but it's missing some things.
 For examples, the latest versions of OS X come with the `clang` compiler but no Fortran compiler.
 You may also be missing the `wget` utility and `subversion` and `git` clients (needed for obtaining source code).
-The easiest way to get these missing utilitites is to install Homebrew (see http://brew.sh).
+The easiest way to get these missing utilities is to install Homebrew (see http://brew.sh).
 After installation, open a terminal and do